 Parents and guardians do not have to take leave at the same time, and leave does not need to be taken all at once.
-For example: a non-birth parent may want to take four weeks off right after a child is born, and then use the remaining eight weeks after the birth parent returns to work.
+For example, one parent may want to take four weeks off right after their child is born, and then use the remaining eight weeks after the parent who gave birth returns to work.

-Parental leave can be taken anytime in the first year after a child's birth, adoption or placement.
+You can take parental leave anytime in the first year after a child's birth, adoption or placement.
 Are you a foster or adoptive parent to an older kid?
 Bonding leave applies to placement or adoption of any children under the age of 18.